alextbradley/alextbradley.github.io/_pages/publications.md

 #toc: true
 ---
 ## Forthcoming
-* Ice front retreat reconfigures meltwater-driven gyres modulating ocean heat delivery to an Antarctic ice shelf
-S.-T. Yoon, W. S. Lee, S. Nam, C.-K. Lee, S. Yun, K. Heywood, L. Boehme, Y. Zheng, I. Lee, Y. Choi, A. Jenkins, E. K. Jin, R. Larter, J. Wellner, P. Dutrieux and A. T. Bradley

-* The Melt Response of Pine Island Ice Shelf to Calving Events
+* The influence of Pine Island Ice Shelf calving on melting
 A. T. Bradley, D. Bett, P. Dutrieux, J. De Rydt and P. Holland

 * WAVI.jl: An ice sheet model, written in Julia